yohashinoio/kaede/README.md

 > **Warning**<br />
-> As this project is still in the pre-release phase, there is still a possibility that the language specifications could change significantly
+> As this project is still in the pre-release phase, there is still a possibility that the language specifications could change significantly!

 # Installation